A traditional green bean pasta from Puglia.

 Apparently, Greece, Italy and Turkey were already cultivating green beans in the 17th century.
 Today, Italy, Spain and Belgium are the most important European green bean growers!

-In Puglia, this spaghetti with green beans usually includes marzotica ricotta or a strong ricotta called ‘scuanta’, both of which are produced in Puglia.
+In Puglia, this pasta with green beans usually includes marzotica ricotta or a strong ricotta called ‘scuanta’, both of which are produced in Puglia.
 Some people use cacioricotta, which is what I used.

 Ingredients